Trump Issues 100% Tariff Threat Against Canada Over Trade Deal with China - PRESS AI WORLD

 side-post-image

-Trump Issues 100% Tariff Threat Against Canada Over China Trade Deal
+Trump Issues 100% Tariff Threat Against Canada Over Trade Deal with China

-• Trump threatens 100% tariff on Canadian goods if a deal with China goes ahead.
+• Trump threatens Canada with a 100% tariff if a trade deal with China is finalized.

 U.S. President Donald Trump has threatened to impose a 100% tariff on all Canadian imports if Canada proceeds with a trade deal with China.
-Trump stated on his social media platform, Truth Social, that if Canadian Prime Minister Mark Carney believes he can make Canada a “Drop Off Port” for Chinese goods, he is “sorely mistaken.”
-He added, “China will eat Canada alive, completely devour it,” and emphasized that Canadian goods would face immediate tariffs if a deal is struck, according to Indiatimes, Reuters, Channel News Asia, Le Monde, CBS News, Indiatimes, SCMP, BBC, and Al Jazeera.
+In a post on Truth Social, Trump warned Canadian Prime Minister Mark Carney that he would be “sorely mistaken” if he thinks Canada could act as a “‘Drop Off Port’ for China,” insisting that “China will eat Canada alive” economically, impacting its businesses and social fabric adversely, according to ABC News, Los Angeles Times, and South China Morning Post.

 SHARE THIS ARTICLE: